|Nutrition Facts (per serving)|

 Depending on the chosen filling, these can be on the sweet side, so you can opt to make mini hamantaschen with this recipe.
 If you don't have a small round cookie cutter, a demitasse cup or small juice glass will do the trick.

-- 1/2 cup (100 g) sugar
+1/2 cup (100 grams) granulated sugar

-- 1/4 cup (50 g) light brown sugar
+1/4 cup (50 grams) light brown sugar, packed

-- 1 large egg
+1 large egg

-- 1 teaspoon vanilla extract or vanilla paste
+1 teaspoon vanilla extract, or vanilla paste

-- 1 3/4 cup (210 g) all-purpose flour
+1 3/4 cups (210 grams) all-purpose flour

-1/2 cup (45 g) cocoa powder
+1/2 cup (45 grams) cocoa powder

-- 1 teaspoon baking powder
+1 teaspoon baking powder

-- 1/4 teaspoon salt
+1/4 teaspoon salt

 Cut the butter into small chunks and place in a large bowl with the sugars.
 Using a stand mixer or handheld electric beaters, cream together the butter and sugars.

 Add the flour to the butter mixture and beat on low until the ingredients are well-mixed and the dough begins to gather into a ball.

 With clean, dry hands, knead the dough briefly in the bowl, then form into a disk.
 Wrap the dough in plastic or parchment and chill for at least 15 minutes.

 While the dough is chilling, preheat the oven to 350 F/180 C. Line 2 baking sheets with parchment paper and set aside.

 Divide the dough into quarters.
 Shape 1 piece into a flat disk, and place it between 2 pieces of parchment or wax paper on a hard, flat work surface.
-Roll out the dough until it is about 1/8" (0.3 cm) thick.
+Roll out the dough until it is about 1/8-inch thick.
 Remove the top sheet of parchment and set aside to use when rolling out the rest of the dough.